ondemandenv/total-ctl/INITIALIZATION.md

 ## ✅ Initialization Complete

 From this point forward, the CI/CD pipeline is fully autonomous.
 When a workflow runs, the `extract-env` action will provide the correct, pre-existing role ARN for the pipeline to assume.
+Both the GitHub Actions and CDK use the same environment naming utility (`aws-cdk/bin/branch-env-name.js`) as the single source of truth to ensure consistent stack names across all deployments.

 The system will now manage its own infrastructure, including the very roles it uses for deployment.